2024-learn/DevOps/DevopsBootcamp/artifactRepo-Nexus/notes.md

     - id is unique across components
     - `curl -u <username>:<pswd> -X GET 'http://35.183.29.205:8081/service/rest/v1/components/<id>'`
 - __Blob Store:__
-  -
   - What is a blob store?
     - The binary assets you download via proxy repositories, or publish to hosted repositories, are stored in the blob store attached to those repositories.
 In traditional, single node NXRM deployments, blob stores are typically associated with a local filesystem directory, usually within the sonatype-work directory.
     - This is what Nexus uses to manage the storage per repo for all its components
     - the blob store is an internal storage mechanism for binary parts of artifacts.
     - it can be on the local file system or on a cloud server where nexus is deployed or cloud storage like Amazon S3
-    - cannot delete the default blob store. it is in used by some repositories
+    - cannot delete the default blob store when it is in use by another repositories
     - you can create your own blob stores per repo or you can share one blob store among many repos
     - location: `/opt/sonatype-work/nexus3/blobs`
     - all data is in the `/opt/sonatype-work/nexus3/blobs/default/content` folder